 A thesis or research paper based on joint work with other researchers is allowed, provided that, in such cases, a unique and separate document is presented by each degree candidate.
 The candidate must include a concise account of his or her contribution to the whole work.
 Authorship of a master’s thesis or research paper by more than one degree candidate is not allowed.

 If the MA student chooses to write a thesis, the student must follow the MA style guidelines and present two printed copies to be deposited in the Graduate Division Office by the date specified in the degree calendar for that term.

-The M.A. final examination may also serve as the doctoral qualifying examination for those who might wish to proceed to a Ph.D. degree.
-Neither admission to the M.A. program nor successful completion of the M.A. final examination and/or thesis carries a guarantee or expectation that candidates will be admitted to the Ph.D. program.
+Neither admission to the M.A. program, nor successful completion of the M.A. program and/or thesis carries a guarantee or expectation that candidates will be admitted to the Ph.D. program.
 A separate admission process is required for the Ph.D. program.